drbap/magicuser-theme-for-obsidian/README.md

 ## Feedback and Support

-✨ Spot a bug, have a suggestion?
-Share it on GitHub!
-Every voice shapes the future of this theme.
-Support the theme by starring its repository.
-It's free and simple, your star fuels growth and new features.
+Have suggestions for new features, usability improvements, or found a bug?
+Your feedback is appreciated!
+Submit an issue on GitHub and I'll do my best to respond as soon as possible.
+Every voice matters and helps shape the future of this theme.
+Thanks!

 ## License and Acknowledgements